COFFEE: Counterfactual Fairness for Personalized Text Generation in Explainable Recommendation: Introduction

 \section{Introduction}

-Personalized text generation (PTG) has broad applications in e-commerce systems, such as explainable recommendation \cite{zhang2020explainable,chen2021generate,yang2022comparative}, conversational systems \cite{zhang2018towardsconver,zhang2019neural,lee2021dlvgen}, review summarization \cite{dong2017learning,li2019towardscontrollable,zhang2019neural}, etc. The auto-generated text, serving at the frontier of human-machine interaction, influences users' decisions and transforms their way of thinking and behaving.
-Due to its powerful capabilities and wide reach, PTG can imperceptibly incur fairness issues that lead to counter-effects on the society at large \cite{alim2016raciolinguistics,bordia2019identifying,blodgett2020languagepower}.
-In this paper, we investigate the fairness problem in one of the mostly studied setting: generating natural language explanations for recommendations \cite{wang2018mter,chen2021generate,yang2021explanation,li21peter}, and propose a general framework for achieving fairness on any given quality measures of generated text.
+Personalized text generation (PTG) has extensive applications, such as explainable recommendation \cite{zhang2020explainable,chen2021generate}, post generation \cite{yuan2019personalized,he2021petgen}, and conversational systems \cite{zhang2018towardsconver,zhang2019neural,lee2021dlvgen}.
+The auto-generated text, functioning at the frontier of human-machine interaction, influences users' decisions and transforms their way of thinking and behaving.
+However, due to its immense power and wide reach, PTG can inadvertently give rise to fairness issues and lead to unintended consequences \cite{alim2016raciolinguistics,bordia2019identifying,blodgett2020languagepower}.